Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Effective communication and interpersonal skills
+- Good interpersonal and communication skills

-- Expert within Microsoft Office Suite
+- Expert In Microsoft Office Suite

 References:

-- Available on contact
+- Available upon contact

-How to Write a Resume If You’re Not Experienced
+How to Create a Resume If You’re Not Experienced

-Here is the format for a resume for someone with no experience:
+Here is the format for a resume without experience:

 Qualifications Summary: